Compare

 How Neuledge compares to the alternatives

-Context7, Deepcon, and other cloud services solve the same problem: giving your AI agent accurate library docs.
+Context7, Deepcon, DeepWiki, and other cloud services solve the same problem: giving your AI agent accurate library docs.
 Here's how they differ from Neuledge — honestly, with trade-offs included.

 Side-by-Side

-Neuledge Context7 Deepcon
+Neuledge Context7 Deepcon DeepWiki

-Price Free (Apache 2.0) Free tier / $10+/seat/mo Free tier / $8–20/mo
+Price Free (Apache 2.0) Free tier / $10+/seat/mo Free tier / $8–20/mo Free

-Rate limits None 1,000/mo (free) · 5,000/seat (pro) 100/mo (free) · 5,000/mo (pro)
+Rate limits None 1,000/mo (free) · 5,000/seat (pro) 100/mo (free) · 5,000/mo (pro) Not documented

-Latency <10ms 100–500ms 5–7s
+Latency <10ms 100–500ms 5–7s Variable (cloud AI)

-Works offline Yes No No
+Works offline Yes No No No

-Privacy 100% local Cloud-processed Cloud-processed
+Privacy 100% local Cloud-processed Cloud-processed Cloud-processed

-Private repo support Free (local) Pro plan ($15/1M tokens) Not available
+Private repo support Free (local) Pro plan ($15/1M tokens) Not available Not available

-Open source Yes (Apache 2.0) Partial (client only) No
+Open source Yes (Apache 2.0) Partial (client only) No No

 Where Neuledge Wins